Aman-Thakur002/identity-cluster/README.md

 ## Deployment

-The API is deployed at: [Your deployment URL here]
+The API is deployed at: [https://identity-cluster.onrender.com] Postman Collection to test this API is added in the code itself, import it in postman